xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/change-namespace-for-xld-10.3-with-downtime.md

 Database in this case of setup can be reused if there is network visibility in the new namespace where you are moving your installation

-For example you can do now OIDC setup, add the following fields with value under spec tag, for enabling oidc in the `xebialabs/dai-deploy/daideploy_cr.yaml`
+In case, During upgrade if we disabled oidc setup by answer ?
+Do you want to enable an oidc?
+No, But u need to add external or enable embedded keycloakFor example you can do now OIDC setup, add the following fields with value under spec tag, for enabling oidc in the `xebialabs/dai-deploy/daideploy_cr.yaml`
 ```
 spec:
   oidc: